caiorcferreira/chesser-born-again/README.md

 | `viewOnly`    | `true`/`false`                                               | If enabled, displays a static chess board (no moves, annotations, ...). |
 | `free`        | `true`/`false`                                               | If enabled, disables the chess logic, all moves are valid.   |

-You can permanently set some settings in [Chesser](https://github.com/SilentVoid13/Chesser)'s obsidian plugin settings.
+You can permanently set some settings in [Chesser Board Again](https://github.com/caiorcferreira/chesser-born-again)'s obsidian plugin settings.

 ## TODO